WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0602-Implement a VPN.md

 22. Disconnect from Contoso VPN, and then sign out of LON-CL1.

-**Results:** After completing this exercise, you should have resolved the VPN access issue successfully, and Logan should be able to connect to the Contoso VPN.
+**Results:** After completing this exercise, you should have resolved the VPN access issue successfully, and Tonnie should be able to connect to the Contoso VPN.